yschen25/Website_Building_Practice_3/README.md

 # Website_Building_Practice_3

-To practice build the website and RWD.
+To practice build the website 3, take the other website as a template to practice JavaScript, jQuery and RWD without bootstrap.
 <br/>
 <br/>